 Breakfast fried rice is what I turn to when I want a quick, hearty breakfast and have bits and bobs of random leftovers cluttering up my fridge.
 Especially if I have leftover rice.

 I first made fried rice — regular fried rice — in college.
-I didn't do much cooking back then, but it was one of the first times I looked at a restaurant dish and recognized it to be the sum of incredibly familiar parts.
+I didn't do much cooking back then, but it was one of the first times I looked at a restaurant dish and recognized it to be the sum of incredibly familiar parts: Rice.
+Veggies.
+Onion.
+Soy and/or teriyaki sauce.
+A scrambled egg.
+Maybe some sort of meat protein like chicken or pork.

-When you grow up a white, Jewish suburban kid with parents who tend to flinch at the word "fried" you don't really think of fried rice as something you make yourself at home.
+When you grow up a white, Jewish suburban kid with parents who flinch at the word "fried" you don't think of fried rice — especially fried rice with bacon — as something you can make at home.
 It's certainly not something you'd eat for breakfast (unless you're slightly hungover and shoveling it from a takeout carton directly into your mouth).

 No, when I was growing up Chinese food was for Christmas eve and outings with my grandparents (okay, and my sister's bat mitzvah party but that's another story).

-Realizing, at the ripe old age of 20, that fried rice was made up of things I already knew how to cook was like pulling back the curtain to realize the Wizard of Oz was just a familiar looking man behind a curtain all along.
+Realizing, at the ripe old age of 20, that fried rice was made up of things I already knew how to cook was like pulling back the curtain to realize the Wizard of Oz was just a regular human man behind a curtain all along.

-What I'm trying to say is this: It's not just okay to eat fried rice for breakfast, it's actually an ideal breakfast food.
+What I'm trying to say is this: It's not just okay to eat fried rice for breakfast — fried rice with bacon is actually an ideal breakfast food.
 Maybe you've realized this already, maybe you haven't.
 It already has eggs in it — the addition of grated potatoes makes it feel almost like a hash and the salty, crunchy bacon is right at home with the soy and teriyaki sauces.

 - A quick rule of thumb for scaling this up or down: 1½ cups rice, 2 slices of bacon, 2-3 potatoes, and 1 egg per person.